alyaparan/amnucry/README.md

 ## Contact

-For questions or concerns, you can contact the project creator at Website www.alikparanyan.com or Email mail@alikparanyan.com .
+For questions or concerns, you can contact the project creator at Website www.alikparanyan.com or Email mail@alikparanyan.com or personal gmail alikparanyan@gmail.com.